PlaidCloud/website/content/en/docs/concepts/cluster-administration/system-metrics.md

 System component metrics can give a better look into what is happening inside them.
 Metrics are particularly useful for building dashboards and alerts.

-Kubernetes components emit metrics in [Prometheus format](https://prometheus.io/docs/instrumenting/exposition_formats/).
+PlaidCloud components emit metrics in [Prometheus format](https://prometheus.io/docs/instrumenting/exposition_formats/).
 This format is structured plain text, designed so that people and machines can both read it.

 <!-- body -->

-## Metrics in Kubernetes
+## Metrics in PlaidCloud

 In most cases metrics are available on `/metrics` endpoint of the HTTP server.
 For components that doesn't expose endpoint by default it can be enabled using `--bind-address` flag.